a-dietrich/SEGA-Genesis-Demos/sega-logo/README.md

 # SEGA Logo Demo

 Genesis games typically display a variation of the SEGA logo upon startup.
-Older games showed the SEGA letter with some simple color cycling.
+Older games showed the SEGA letters with some simple color cycling.
 Over time newer games came up with more and more sophisticated effects (e.g., Sonic).
-So, here is my take on the logo.
-This example demonstrates the classic blue color cycling, but it is augmented with a transparent moving highlight bar through which the underlying color cycling is visible.
+Here is my take on the logo animation.
+This example demonstrates the classic blue color cycling, but it is augmented with a moving transparent highlight bar through which the underlying color cycling is visible.

 <p align="center">
 <img src="images/sega-logo.png" width="320">